Upload an HTML file to a website and get a public HTTPS URL

 Answer First

-To upload an HTML file to a website, use PreviewShip to upload a .html file, paste HTML source, or deploy ./page.html from CLI, MCP, VS Code, or Cursor.
-PreviewShip packages the file as index.html and returns a public HTTPS URL that you can share immediately.
+To upload an HTML file to a website, use PreviewShip to upload a .html file, paste HTML source, publish Markdown, or deploy a built dist/build/out/public folder from CLI, MCP, VS Code, or Cursor.
+PreviewShip hosts the browser-ready artifact and returns a public HTTPS URL that you can share immediately.

 Key takeaways